amuhak/Placed/README.md

 # Placed

-This is a very basic ai model that predicts if one will be paced (get a job).
+This is a very basic ai model that predicts if one will be paced (get a job) after graduating.

 ## How to